 Dog Bite Statistics and Injury Rates in US and Orange County CA

-The Centers for Disease Control or CDC reports that 4.5 Million Dog Bites Occur Annually
+The Centers for Disease Control or CDC reports that 4.5 Million Dog Bite Incidents Occur Annually

 38 to 45 Fatalities Each Year in the US are Due to Dog Attacks

-There are 3 to 5 Dog Bites Reported to Animal Control Every Day in Orange County
+There are 3 to 5 Dog Bite Reports to Animal Control Every Day in Orange County

 There are More than 1,000 Injury Victims Treated in Orange County Every Year

-Dog Bites Result in 1,000 or so Emergency Room Visits Each Day in the US
+Dog Attacks Result in 1,000 or so Emergency Room Visits Each Day in the US

 Almost 10,000 of These Victims Will Require Hospitalization

-Children Under 18 Years of Age are the Highest Risk Injury Category for Dog Bites
+Children Under 18 Years of Age are the Highest Risk Injury Category to be bitten by a dog

-Almost 40% of Emergency Room Visits Related to Dog Bites Involve Children
+Almost 40% of Emergency Room Visits Related to dog bite injury cases Involve Children

 Children 5 to 10 Years of Age are Twice as Likely to Require Hospitalization After a Dog Attack